 Don’t Do it All at Once

 The quickest way to kill your motivation is by engaging in a marathon cleaning session.
-Make a list of all of your chores and break it down by how often each task needs to get done.
+Instead, follow a cleaning schedule that only requires a little bit of cleaning each day.

 Cleaning Motivation Tip #8: Avoid a marathon cleaning session.
 Create a cleaning schedule so you only have a little to do every day.